ddftwiki/ssg/resources/templates/md/pages/ch6/Puzzles_CH1.md

 ### [CH1.A]()

-- In play:  Island, Swamp, Volcanic Island
+- In play:  Volcanic Island, Swamp
 - In hand:  Brainstorm, Burning Wish, Dark Ritual, Doomsday
 - Opponent's Life: 20
 - Your life: 20